-Cast off the holidays' modern commercial buzz for a few hours and transport the family to a simpler time at Holiday Nights at Greenfield Village in Dearborn, returning to the popular outdoor historic area Dec.
-6-28, 2013.
-Times are 6:30-10 p.m. on Fridays, Saturdays and Sundays.
+Cast off the holidays’ modern commercial buzz for a few hours and transport the family to a simpler time at Holiday Nights at Greenfield Village in Dearborn, returning to the popular outdoor historic area select dates Dec.
+1-30, 2017.

-Touted as a "step into a Christmas card from the past," this annual transformation warms up the chilly evenings with a well-measured mix of nostalgia and good cheer, complete with candlelit pathways, carolers and other entertainers in old-fashioned garb – and Kris Kringle, who suitably sets up shop at the Robert Frost House through Monday, Dec.
-23.
+Touted as a “step into a Christmas card from the past” – and named a “top ten family holiday destination by USA Today and Reader’s Digest” – this annual transformation warms up the chilly evenings with a well-measured mix of nostalgia and good cheer, complete with lantern-lit pathways, carolers, decorations and other entertainers in old-fashioned garb and Kris Kringle, himself.

 Ever tried real chestnuts, hot off a roasting fire?
-Get a real taste of the well-known Christmas tune, or try other tasty options at seven total food stops.
-Bonfires also dot the landscape to get you feeling toasty.
-Rather feel the frosty air?
-Hop aboard a horse-drawn carriage, Model T or rent some skates to take a spin around a bonafide ice rink.
+Get a real taste of the well-known Christmas tune, or try other tasty options at several food stops.
+Like to feel the frosty air?
+Hop aboard a horse-drawn wagon, Model T or rent some skates to take a spin around a bonafide ice rink.

-The Rockwellian scene also features five holiday vignettes prime for family photo ops, as well as non-stop entertainment happening on four stages, featuring heaps of carolers and a fife-and-drum corps – and that doesn't even include the strolling presenters and artisan demos you'll happen upon.
-Sneak in a bit of shopping, too, at six holiday vendors.
-It's all topped off by a spellbinding fireworks display and rousing sing-along.
+The Rockwellian scene also features holiday vignettes prime for family photo ops, as well as non-stop entertainment happening throughout the village, featuring heaps of carolers and a fife-and-drum corps – and that doesn’t even include the strolling presenters and artisan demos you’ll happen upon.
+It’s all topped off by a spellbinding fireworks display and rousing sing-along.

 Times are 6:30-10 p.m.
 Dec.
 1-3, 8-10, 15-17, 19-23, 26-27 and 29-30, 2017.